lleonini/passwordgrids-cli/README.md

 The grids are built with SHA-512 hashing:

 ```
-SHA512(<master password>-<grid number>-<identifier>))
+Alphabet(SHA512(<master password>-<grid number>-<identifier>)))
 ```

 Each byte of the hash is then mapped to the corresponding alphabet character.

-The security of the system is compromised when *both* fundamental security elements are stolen.
-However, none of them are stored, and both are difficult to steal (even more the pattern because it doesn't rely on any input devices).
+The security of the system is compromised when *both* fundamental security elements are stolen (or one of them + a generated password).
+However, none of them are stored, and both should be difficult to steal (even more the pattern because it doesn't rely on any input devices).

-Another advantage of the system is that you can generate your passwords in front of people without risks.
+A major advantage of the system is that you can generate your passwords in front of people without showing them.

 ### Limitations